zilishen/documentation/content/nginx-one/how-to/nginx-configs/add-file.md

 1. Select **Edit Configuration**.
 1. In the **Edit Configuration** window that appears, select **Add File**.

 You now have four options, described in the sections which follow.
-When you set up a new configuation file, SSL Certificate, or CA Bundle, the NGINX One Console limits writes to the `/etc/nginx` directory (and subdirectories).

 ### New Configuration File